 I wish I’d been a better photographer during the season of my life when this real tree was decoration in my bedroom.
 Nevertheless, here are a few of the photos I have of my bedroom during this time period.

 I didn’t love how this room turned out with the tree, so after a few months I retired it, and satisfied myself with a homemade woodland chandelier until I had a chance to make another attempt.

 A few years later (and as you can see, much father in my development as a photographer!)
-I helped a friend outfit a house purchased to operate as an AirBnB.
+I helped a friend outfit a house she’d recently purchased to operate as an Airbnb.
 In the bedroom below: branches were introduced as a way to soften the wall behind.